 Yale allows candidates to apply Single-Choice Early Action or Regular Decision.
 Single-Choice Early Action is non-binding, meaning that you do not have to go to Yale if you are accepted.
 If you apply Single-Choice Early Action to Yale, however, you are not allowed to submit Early Decision applications to any school or to apply Early Action to any other private institutions.

 When it comes to the SAT and ACT, accepted Yale students typically have very high scores.
-On average, the middle 50% of enrolled freshman at Yale scored 720-800 on the SAT Verbal, 710-800 on the SAT Math, and 710-790 on the SAT Writing.
-(Please note, these scores come from the old SAT.)
-Their composite ACT score was 32-35.
+On average, the middle 50% of enrolled freshmen at Yale scored 730-790 on the SAT Math, and 720-770 on the SAT Reading/Writing.
+Their composite ACT score was 33-35.
 Yale does use superscoring, which means that admissions officers will consider only the highest score for each component of all the SAT or ACT tests that a student has taken.
 The school does not participate in Score Choice, however, so applicants must report the scores of all the tests they have taken.
 For this reason, we never suggest that a student sit for a SAT or ACT test as practice.
 Instead, you should take practice tests at home and prepare until you are ready to achieve the score you need.
 Yale is not the only school that demands to see ALL standardized tests a student has taken.
 It’s better be safe than sorry.